sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

     >Leave the Onboarding dialog box open for the next step.

-2. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to on-board the MDK client.
+2. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to successfully on-board the MDK client on your iOS device.

 3. After you have accepted the app update, tap `Customers` to navigate to customers list.